Master's Programs

 • WPP Master Class

-* Please note that for the academic year of 2023/24 this information may be subject to changes.
+*This information may be subject to changes.

 • Digital

-Technology for business: concepts, tools and software.
+Technology for business: concepts, tools, and software.

 • Ethics